Elite Micro & Pocket Bully Puppies – Just 2 Hours from Pittsburgh, Cleveland & Buffalo with Nationwide Delivery

 Show vs. Companion

-• Show-Ring Aspirations: Bullies with champion pedigrees often take center stage at UKC and ABKC events.
+• Show-Ring Aspirations: Bullies with champion pedigrees often take center stage at ABR, UKC and ABKC events.

 • Dedicated Working Roles: Pitbulls continue to serve as therapy dogs and search-and-rescue canines.